 - Padang Padang, Bukit west, is tiny but full of character, enclosed/sheltered by rocks.
 Swimming is possible but it’s also a surf beach as we discovered when we arrived to find a surf competition in progress.
 Facilities are limited, steps are steep, there’s no accommodation and a small charge to enter the beach of about $1.

-- Nusa Dua, Bukit east and south coasts is encrusted with masses of spectacular beach resorts.
+- Nusa Dua, Bukit east and south coasts is encrusted with masses of spectacular beach resorts and some of the best Bali beaches.
 Totally lovely and very expensive!
 There’s little in the way of public beaches and we were not impressed by those we saw.

 - Sanur beaches, mainland east coast.
 5kms long, calm, reef protected, decent sand, lots of activities available, no CAT, several nice little beach-front beach resorts with pools beside the beachwalk, fair prices.